New view of Jupiter in Sagittarius

 Yet another part of me knows that very few planet placements are simple or easy in this transitional age.
 Astrologers traditionally expound on all the benefits of Jupiter in Sagittarius (“Sadge”)—which is connected to quests for knowledge, higher education, travel, expansion and fortune, as well as feelings of optimism and excitement.
 These astrologers aren’t wrong.
 But the other part of me knows there’s something else going on, a least for a certain population of us, which probably includes you if you happened upon this article.

-Inside of me, I observed the judgement (a Sadge tendency) arising about a belief system (also Sadge) that assumes humans are separate from nature—and how that belief may play a role in manifesting what’s outside of me—the big box stores.
+Inside of me, I observed a drop of energy in the face of so much excess and stimulation in comparison to the resonance and uplift that I felt among the leaves.
+That was followed by the judgement (a Sadge tendency) arising about a belief system (also Sadge) that assumes humans are separate from nature—and how that belief may play a role in manifesting what’s outside of me—the big box stores.

 When home later, I noticed on my end table the stack of astrology books next to journals filled with scribbles, where I’ve attempted to untangle my insights.
 When I sat down to revisit my writing, the opinions of other astrologers popped into my head—which may be different than mine—and I try my best not to let their passions impede on my own quest to seek and explain knowledge in my own unique way.
 I observed my tendency to want to give up when the topics are too complex to explain to a novice reader of astrology, especially in a short, snappy format of a blog.